 3. We planted over 88,000 trees

-In December 2019, we launched a subscription service – a partnership between Offset Earth, Intrepid Travel and our not-for-profit The Intrepid Foundation – to offer customers a way to offset their own carbon emissions.
+In December 2019, we launched a subscription service – a partnership between Ecologi, Intrepid Travel and our not-for-profit The Intrepid Foundation – to offer customers a way to offset their own carbon emissions.

 Under the initiative, every tree planted is matched by The Intrepid Foundation – tree-for-tree – through our partner Eden Reforestation Projects, in collaboration with the local community.
 Travellers who book onto any Intrepid 18 to 29s adventure will have 50 trees planted on their behalf (yup, FIFTY!).
 All trees are planted in the ‘Intrepid forest’ site in Kenya’s Kijabe Forest, a former eucalyptus plantation that was deforested more than 15 years ago to make room for non-native species and has remained deforested ever since.